-The Faculty of Economics, Social Sciences and Management is a Faculty that listens to the individual and is open to the world.
+Faculty Economics Management Communication Politics (EMCP) is a school that listens to people and is open to the world.
 It offers training in four major disciplines, in day courses or on a staggered timetable, with a strong commitment to student supervision and support.
 It conducts excellent interdisciplinary scientific research in cutting-edge fields.
 For tomorrow's experts and decision-makers!

 Diplomation Master gestion 2024